rikgale/LocalAircraft/README.md

 # Usage

-Download ``LocalAircraft.txt`` Place file in configuration folder of VRS and wait until the nightly refresh of the standing data.
+Save [``LocalAircraft.txt``](https://raw.githubusercontent.com/rikgale/LocalAircraft/main/LocalAircraft.txt) to local computer (Open link -> Right Click -> Save As -> ``LocalAircraft.txt``).
+Place saved file in configuration folder of VRS and wait until the nightly refresh of the standing data.
 Don't expect this to work striaght away.

 - Windows
   - Go to ``Help | About`` and click the link to the configuration folder.
 Place ``LocalAircraft.txt`` in this folder.